StoryCorps/archiving-composer/readme.md

 The Lambda function can be found on AWS here: https://us-west-2.console.aws.amazon.com/lambda/home?region=us-west-2#/functions/archiving-composer
 # Local Dev #

+There are different ways to work with the local code while doing testing.
+Option 1 (docker) is the closest to production so it's advisable to try this out at least once before deploying to production.
+Option 2 is a bit easier to work with but is not as close to production.

+## Option 1: Docker ##
 To work with the below, you'll need the AWS CLI, Python 3.8+ and possibly a few other things I'm forgetting.

 The code for this process is all in `audiocomposer-local.py`.
 The other versions are present for historical reference.